-- 1) Six months ended June 30, 2012, includes \$315 million residential MSRs transferred from amortized MSRs that we elected to carry at fair value effective January 1, 2012. - 2) Primarily represents prepayment speed changes due to changes in mortgage interest rates, but also includes other valuation changes due to changes in mortgage interest rates (such as changes in estimated interest earned on custodial deposit balances). - 3) Includes costs to service and unreimbursed foreclosure costs - 4) Reflects discount rate assumption change, excluding portion attributable to changes in mortgage interest rates; the six months ended June 30, 2012, change reflects increased capital return requirements from market participants. - 5) Represents changes driven by other valuation model inputs or assumptions including prepayment speed estimation changes and other assumption updates.
-Prepayment speed estimation changes are influenced by observed changes in borrower behavior that occur independent of interest rate changes. - 6) Represents changes due to collection/realization of expected cash flows over time
+- 1) Six months ended June 30, 2012, includes \$315 million residential MSRs transferred from amortized MSRs that we elected to carry at fair value effective January 1, 2012. - 2) Primarily represents prepayment speed changes due to changes in mortgage interest rates, but also includes other valuation changes due to changes in mortgage interest rates (such as changes in estimated interest earned on custodial deposit balances). - 3) Includes costs to service and unreimbursed foreclosure costs. - 4) Reflects discount rate assumption change, excluding portion attributable to changes in mortgage interest rates; the six months ended June 30, 2012, change reflects increased capital return requirements from market participants. - to the recommendation of the recommendation of the recommendation model inputs or assumptions including prepayment speed estimation changes and other assumption updates.
+Prepayment speed estimation changes are influenced by observed changes in borrower behavior that occur independent of interest rate changes. - Represents changes due to collection/realization of expected cash flows over time.